 When you’re investing in your skills, it’s essential to find high-quality, hands-on continuing education that provides practical, applicable training.
 At Nola Bliss, we focus on real-world techniques you can immediately integrate into your practice.
 As the only certified training center for Ashiatsu Deepfeet Bar Therapy on the Gulf Coast, we offer specialized instruction for therapists looking to master this incredible modality.
 Our courses are led by experienced practitioners who are passionate about sharing their expertise and helping you refine your skills in a supportive, hands-on environment.

-National Massage Organizations
+Check with National Massage Organizations

 National organizations are a reliable source for finding quality CE courses.
 Groups like the American Massage Therapy Association (AMTA) offer a wide variety of rigorously vetted classes and training, both online and in person.
 Because these organizations have high standards, you can trust that their approved courses are relevant, professional, and taught by qualified instructors.
 Checking their event calendars or course catalogs is a great way to discover workshops and classes happening near you or in a city you’d like to visit.

-Local Massage Schools
+Ask Your Local Massage Schools

 Don’t forget to check in with massage schools in your area.
 Many local schools provide a range of in-person CE courses designed to help you advance your career and explore new techniques.
 These institutions are often hubs for the local massage community and can be a fantastic resource for finding reputable training close to home.
 Since they are already established educational facilities, they typically have excellent instructors and well-equipped classrooms, making them a convenient and dependable option for continuing your education.